Do Extreme boats hit harder than Fiberglass boats?

 Extreme Plate Boats Are Lighter Than The Equivalent Glass Boat

-It’s no secret that a plate is lighter than the equivalent length fibreglass boat.
+It’s no secret that a plate boat is lighter than the equivalent sized fibreglass boat.
 The 745 Extreme Game King is easily a trailerable boat.
-So If you travel up and down the highways and take your boat on long trips, the Extreme plate boats have an advantage over a heavier Equivalent length glass boat.
+So if you travel up and down the highways and take your boat on long trips, the Extreme plate boats have an advantage over a heavier equivalent sized glass boat.